itzraiyan/AniMal/README.md

 ## 💡 Frequently Asked Questions

 **Q: Do I need my AniList or MAL password?**
-A: Nope!
-AniMal only needs your public usernames.
+A: **Never!** AniMal will *never* ask for your password.
+To access private entries, you authorize using AniList's official OAuth process (ID, secret, and browser-based approval).

 **Q: Where are my exported files?**
 A: In the `output/` folder, as XML files: